C4ptainCrunch/thesis/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 We wish to compare algorithms A and B. The probability that A wins is denoted by :math:`p` and is unknown (the probability that B wins is :math:`1-p`).
-Our nulhypothesis is that :math:`p=0.50` and the alternative hypothesis is that :math:`p \neq 0.50`.
+Our null hypothesis is that :math:`p=0.50` and the alternative hypothesis is that :math:`p \neq 0.50`.
 To compare algorithms A and B, we run :math:`N` simulations and A wins :math:`n` times (thus B wins :math:`N-n` times).
 Using the Python function xxx, we then compute the p-value.
-If it is lower than :math:`5\%`, we traditionally reject the nulhypothesis.
+If it is lower than :math:`5\%`, we traditionally reject the null hypothesis.
 This guarantees that, conditional on H0 being true, the probability of making an incorrect decision is :math:`5\%`.
 But if H1 is true, the probability of an incorrect decision is not necessarily :math:`5\%`: it depends on the number :math:`N` of simulations and on the true value of :math:`p`.
 To ensure that the probability of an incorrect decision, conditional on H1, be acceptable, we resort to the concept of statistical power.

-Suppose the true proability p is :math:`0.75`.
-This is very far from the nulhypothesis.
+Suppose the true probability p is :math:`0.75`.
+This is very far from the null hypothesis.
 In that case, we want the probability of choosing H1 (not making an incorrect decision) to be high (for instance :math:`95\%`).
 This probability is the power and can be computed by means of the R function powerBinom implemented in the R package exactci:
 powerBinom(power = 0.95, p0 = 0.5, p1 = 0.75, sig.level = 0.05, alternative = "two.sided")
 The output of this command is the number :math:`N` of simulations needed to achieve the desired power and it is 49.